-The poem was first published, in the Pall Mall Gazette, 13 June 1895 and the Pall Mall Budget, three weeks later, 4 July 1895.
+The poem was first published, in the Pall Mall Gazette, on 13 June 1895 and in the Pall Mall Budget, three weeks later, on 4 July 1895.
 The Pall Mall Gazette was a well-established London evening paper, while the Budget was an associated weekly magazine.

 It was collected in:

 - Sussex Edition vol xxxv